ryankenney-dev/farkle-game-variants/docs/Farkle-Craps.md

 * Any time a wager is modified, the player's current total core (front of card) **must** be updated

-The bets are resolved any time a 6 die roll (ignoring bonus dice) matches (including corner turns)
+The bets are resolved (and discarded) any time a 6 die roll matches (including corner turns)

 * These bets are resolve after all other payouts